Foreign relations of Russia: 2007–2009

 In his article "No wonder they like Putin," British academic Norman Stone compared Putin to General Charles de Gaulle.
 Adi Ignatius argues that "Putin... is not a Stalin.
 There are no mass purges in Russia today, no broad climate of terror.
 But Putin is reconstituting a strong state, and anyone who stands in his way will pay for it."
-Both Russian and U.S. officials consistently denied the idea of a new Cold War.
-At the Munich Conference, U.S. Secretary of Defense Robert Gates said, "We all face many common problems and challenges that must be addressed in partnership with other countries, including Russia.... one Cold War was quite enough."
+Both Russian and US officials consistently denied the idea of a new Cold War.
+At the Munich Conference, US Secretary of Defense Robert Gates said, "We all face many common problems and challenges that must be addressed in partnership with other countries, including Russia.... one Cold War was quite enough."
 In June 2007, just prior to the 33rd G8 Summit, Vladimir Putin said, "We do not want confrontation; we want to engage in dialogue.
 However, we want a dialogue that acknowledges the equality of both parties' interests."

-On June 7, 2007, Putin, publicly opposed to a U.S. missile shield in Europe, presented President George W. Bush with a counterproposal of sharing the use of the Soviet-era radar system in Azerbaijan, rather than building a new system in Poland and the Czech Republic.
+On 7 June 2007, Putin, publicly opposed to a US missile shield in Europe, presented President George W. Bush with a counterproposal of sharing the use of the Soviet-era radar system in Azerbaijan, rather than building a new system in Poland and the Czech Republic.
 Putin expressed readiness to modernize the Gabala radar station, which has been in operation since 1986.
 Putin proposed it would not be necessary to place interceptor missiles in Poland then, but interceptors could be placed in NATO member Turkey or Iraq.
 Putin suggested equal involvement of interested European countries in the project.

 In June 2007, in an interview with journalists of G8 countries, when answering the question of whether Russian nuclear forces may be focused on European targets in case "the United States continues building a strategic shield in Poland and the Czech Republic," Putin admitted that "if part of the United States' nuclear capability is situated in Europe and that our military experts consider that they represent a potential threat then we will have to take appropriate retaliatory steps.
 What steps?
 Of course we must have new targets in Europe."